Joachim26/Android_Chess_Engine_Testing/README.md

-# Android_Chess_Engine_Testing
+# Android Chess Engine Testing
-Tournament results, speed tests, testing scripts, ... of engines available in my repos.
+Tournament results, speed tests, testing scripts, ... of some strong Android engines available in my repos.
+At the moment tournaments with armv8 builds of SFnps230227, SFSnps230227, and CFishNN_230302 are on the way.
+Let's see...